Central business districts (CBDs) across the Asia-Pacific region are in an unprecedented state of flux.

 In an attempt to provide more commercial opportunities and rein in enthusiasm for residential towers, the City of Sydney is actively encouraging more office and hotel builds.
 In addition, the plan is to start sending the CBD skyward by boosting the number and height of towers – with the restriction raised from 235 meters to 310 meters.
 Maintaining green areas is also part of this agenda.
 Bus transport into the CBD is being reduced, but a new metro line is set to go in.
 This will reduce Sydney’s existing office space and could push people outward.

 Jakarta’s CBD, also known as the Golden Triangle or Segitiga Emas, has seen massive investment over recent years.
-However, due to the economic downturn and slow demand, the office market has been affected by weak occupancy rates, oversupply and low rent prices, with the average occupancy rate in the CBD at 84 percent in the third quarter of 2016.
+However, due to the economic downturn and slow demand, the office market has been affected by weak occupancy rates, oversupply and low rent prices.
 But a growing trend of e-commerce firms looking for office space in the area offers new hope.
 The development of the city’s light rail system will also facilitate expansion beyond the core.

 Up until now, Singapore’s CBD was simply offices and office workers.
 However the landscape is changing.
 In line with the government’s Live, Work and Play initiative, mixed-use developments have seen a resurgence, incorporating more health-focused retail, lifestyle and F&B components.
 To aid traffic congestion, investment is also being poured into cycling infrastructure.